Polarizable continuum model

 The polarizable continuum model (PCM) is a commonly used method in computational chemistry to model solvation effects.
-If it is necessary to consider each solvent molecule as a separate molecule, the computational cost of modeling a solvent-mediated chemical reaction would grow prohibitively high.
-Modeling the solvent as a polarizable continuum, rather than individual molecules, makes ab initio computation feasible.
-Two types of PCMs have been popularly used: the dielectric PCM (D-PCM) in which the continuum is polarizable (see dielectrics) and the conductor-like PCM (C-PCM) in which the continuum is conductor-like similar to COSMO Solvation Model.
+When it is necessary to consider each solvent molecule as a separate molecule, the computational cost of modeling a solvent-mediated chemical reaction becomes prohibitively high.
+Modeling the solvent as a polarizable continuum, rather than individual molecules, makes ab initio computation more readily achievable.
+Two types of PCMs have been popularly used: the dielectric PCM (D-PCM), in which the continuum is polarizable (see dielectrics), and the conductor-like PCM (C-PCM), in which the continuum is conductor-like, similar to the COSMO Solvation Model.

 The molecular free energy of solvation is computed as the sum of three terms: